JoseLuisPelayo/Expense_Tracker/README.md

 It provides a straightforward way to interact with a expenses database using a simple cli interface.

 ## It allows users to
-> - Add new expenses with date, description and amount.
+> - Add new expenses with date, description, category and amount.
 > - Update existing expenses.
 > - Delete expenses.
 > - View all expenses.
+> - View all expenses for a specific category.
 > - View a summary of all expenses.
 > - View a summary of expenses for a specific month.
 > - Save and load expenses from a file.